-Integrative medicine and nutrition for the treatment of PTSD consists of 18 components, called the BrainBow Blueprint®.
+Integrative medicine and nutrition for the treatment of PTSD consist of 18 components, called the Brainbow Blueprint®.
 To best support patients, clinicians should individualize their approach based on patients’ needs and preferences.

 Digestion, Nutrition, and PTSD

 Stress and trauma affect all aspects of physical function: blood glucose levels, brain metabolism, energy, and altered brain structures where neurons misfire or fail to communicate.
 When stress dysregulates digestion, it leads to a cascade of events affecting mood, cognition, sleep, and immune function.

 Parasympathetic activity governs digestion, which explains why in PTSD and complex trauma, there is at least 1 associated digestive problem.
 In sympathetic arousal, the head hurts, the stomach aches, and the intestines are too active or immobilized by fear.
 Irritable bowel syndrome (IBS) often co-occurs with traumatic stress, and chronic gut distress can lead to PTSD.

 Similarly, there is a causal chain that links childhood abuse, dissociation, and somatization with IBS.

 These often-explicable somatic symptoms represent a complex neuro immunomodulatory communication system between the gut and the brain.
 Gut bacteria regulate the hypothalamic-pituitary-adrenal (HPA) axis and γ-aminobutyric acid (GABA) via the vagus nerve, which reduces anxiety and depression.

 Patients should consider increasing healthy intestinal bacteria by eating fermented foods (eg, yogurt, kefir, kimchee, kombucha, sauerkraut, and stink eggs) or via supplementation with high-dose probiotics.
 Probiotics have been associated with pain reduction, suggesting an anti-inflammatory effect.